ZJohnWenjin/GCNet-Automatic-X-ray-teeth-segmentation-with-Grouped-Attention/README.md

 ## Network contains Grouped Global Attention and Cross-Layer Fusion Modules (GCNet)
 A model for segmentation of teeth X-ray.
 GCNet offers better, clearer segmentation and boundaries results in visualization and Evaluation Metrics.

+## Authors
+Wenjin Zhong※, Macquarie University
+XiaoXiao Ren, The University of New South Wales
+HanWen Zhang, The University of New South Wales
+Centre for Health Informatics, Australian Institute of Health Innovation, Macquarie University

 ```markdown
 ## Modules
 - Grouped Global Attention Module (GGA), which contains Grouped Uni-directional Attention Module (GUA) and Global Feature Fusion Module (GFF)